UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 * At any point, the user should be able to quit their current task and return to the original prompt.

-* From the original prompt, the user should be able to quit the script cleanly
+* From the original prompt, the user should be able to quit the script cleanly.

 Your report should look something like this::